Read about some of our researchers below:

 Helen is a Research Fellow at the ESRC Centre for Corpus Approaches to Social Science (CASS) at Lancaster University.
 She is a social historian currently working on a number of projects which explore the benefits of using large corpora in the study of the past.
 Much of her research examines how marginalised people were perceived in early modern public discourse in England.
 Her contribution to the Historic Droughts project involves the application of corpus linguistics methods to a large collection of historical news texts in order to illuminate public perceptions of drought.

-Lucy is a Drought Monitoring Scientist at the Centre for Ecology & Hydrology.
+Lucy is a Drought Monitoring Scientist at the UK Centre for Ecology & Hydrology.
 She has been identifying and characterising droughts (in terms of duration, severity and propagation) in the historical record using standardised drought indicators.
 This method allows drought characteristics to be compared across space and time and will be applied to the modelled drought reconstructions produced in Historic Droughts.
 Lucy is also acting as project support for the Historic Droughts project.

 Professor Stewart Barr